-Civic uses in the Study area consist of the Glen Allen Baptist Church, Masonic Lodge #131, a post office, and the Glen Allen Cultural Arts Center.
-The church and Masonic temple are located in the most western portion of the study area.
-The post office is located just to the east of these two uses on the south side of Mountain Road.
-The Glen Allen Cultural Arts Center has access to both Mountain Road and Old Washington Highway.
-Its main access is on the north side of Mountain Road near the eastern boundary of the study area.
+Civic uses in the study area consist of the Glen Allen Baptist Church, Masonic Lodge #131, a post office, and the Glen Allen Cultural Arts Center.
+The church and Masonic temple are in the most western portion of the study area.
+The post office is just to the east of these two uses south of Mountain Road.
+The Glen Allen Cultural Arts Center has access to Mountain Road and Old Washington Highway.
+Its main access is on Mountain Road near the eastern boundary of the study area.
 Two historic properties in the area are also owned by the county.
 The property at the northwest corner of Mountain Road and Old Washington Highway contains the copula of the Forest Lodge resort hotel.
-Walkerton Tavern, as described in the history section, is situated on the north side of Mountain Road just east of the access for the Cultural Arts Center.
+Walkerton Tavern, as described in the history section, is on Mountain Road just east of the Cultural Arts Center entrance.